 - There are no short-cuts to learning tango - you have to work through the first

-three months just like everyone else - only the will you have earned the right to call yourself 'advanced'.
+three months just like everyone else - only then will you have earned the right to call yourself 'advanced'.

-- Don't get confused between the terms 'ballroom' and 'argentine' tango - there's
+- Don't get confused between the terms 'ballroom tango' and 'argentine' tango - there's

-no difference between the two forms.
+no discernable difference between the two forms.
 None at all.
+Really.
+None.

-- If you dance salsa then you will already know how to move your hips in tango.
+- If you dance salsa then you will already know how to move your hips.
 For

-everyone else it's a steep learning curve.
-It's acceptable to advise other
+everyone else who dances tango it's a steep learning curve.
+It is perfectly acceptable to advise other

-dancers on hip movement to help them get that authentic 'latin motion' into their
+dancers on hip movement in order to help them get that authentic 'latin motion' into their

 - Never miss an opportunity to use the word 'connection' whenever you talk about

 tango.
 This also applies to the word 'passion'.
-You will never be considered a tango bore as long as you frequently apply this rule.
+You will never be considered a tango bore as long as youapply this rule as frequently as possible.

-- The term for making any Argentinian trip and fall over as a result of a clever
+- The term for making visiting (and naturlised) Argentinians trip and fall as a result of the clever

-- When whistling to the music whilst dancing try to be slightly off-beat - your
+- When whistling to the music while you dance, try to be slightly off-beat - your

 fellow dancers will have lots of fun trying to keep in step with your whacky